 Imagine walking through a local mall and being surrounded by the products filling the shelves and glass displays.
 Think of the millions of products and their names.
 Combinations of words, letters, and numbers floating all around.
 But certain names seem to have a staying power.
-Some become more than a string of letters or even just a name.
-Some develop a lasting presence in your mind because they were crafted to become something more.
-A Brand.
+Some become more than a string of letters or just a name.
+Some develop a lasting presence in your mind because they were crafted to become something more: A brand

-A Brand is not just a word or a name.
-It’s a perception crafted to dictate what the consumer feels, sees, and believes for a Company, product, or service.
+It is vital that your brand naming agency understands that a brand is not just a word or a name.
+It’s a perception crafted to dictate what the consumer feels, sees, and believes for a company, product, or service.
 And as such, the naming process should derive from diverse and experienced minds who collaborate their creative firing neurons to produce word associations, word parts, and visuals that combine into strategic names that will perfectly connect with target audiences.
 A proficient, collaborative, and innovative naming process helps bring a product’s vision into a reality.
 What separates creative process’ is the utilization of a client teams’ feedback and integration of their creativity and the product’s aspiration into every name that is developed.

 Often, the naming process is thought to be nothing more than generating a list of potential names based on a few surveys and some market research.
 In actuality, in order to ensure that a name is clear, consistent, and compelling, the process has to be much more than that.
 There can be numerous ways in which creative paths can be discovered:

 - In revealing the patterns and rhythms within a Company’s preexisting Brand architecture, additional strategies for a naming direction will be discovered.